bexcoding/minesweeper/README.md

 - added odds multiplier
 - added newgame button and ability to reset all game components
 - add function to assign numbers; only done as revealed so that the entire board does not need to be calculated on load.
+- each number is a different color; allow right click to mark with flags

 # Obstacles